extreme lyric I

 Co-produced by ODC Theater

 Many credit the Greek poet Sappho with inventing the “lyric I,” a point of view anchored in the first person singular.
-Sappho's intimate, private work was ahead of its time in giving voice to individual desire.

 Photo of HMD dancers Jane Selna and Karla Quintero by Margo Moritz.
 Concept/design Aza Raskin.